cloud-gov/common-pipelines/README.md

 Run `credhub find -n src-repo` for examples.

-Create file `ci/pipeline.yml` in your repository with the following contents, replacing LANGUAGE with your app's language:
+Create file `ci/pipeline.yml` in your repository (or this one!) with the following contents, replacing LANGUAGE with your app's language:

 ```yaml
 jobs: